 - 2 tablespoons psyllium husk powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 teaspoon baking soda

-- 1 tablespoon raw coconut vinegar <-- try this one, or apple cider vinegar
+- 1 tablespoon raw apple cider vinegar

-- 100 mililiters boiling water
+- 100 milliliters boiling water

-- Preheat the oven to 350 degrees F.
+- Preheat the oven to 350 °F (175° C).

 - Grease an 8 by 8-inch glass baking dish.
 Transfer the batter in the pan, make sure it is evenly spread.
-Bake for 30 minutes, until the center is firm, the edges pull away from the pan.
+Bake for 30 minutes, until the center is firm and the edges pull away from the pan.
 Test by placing a toothpick in the center and check that it comes out clean.